Crate Training A Puppy: The Smart WayFebruary 15, 2021 2021-02-19 18:04

 Puppies have a surprising ability to do all kinds of things that are threatening to their own wellbeing.

 If you cannot supervise your puppy, he needs to be restricted to a safe place.
+Especially highly energetic and destructive breeds such as Pitbulls benefit from crate training.

 This safe place does not need to be a crate – it can also be an exercise pen or a very puppy-proof room.